andrezero/grunt-ngindex/README.md

 It was built with [AngularJS](http://angularjs.org/) in mind and inspired by [ngbp](http://github.com/ngbp/ngbp) but it can probably be used in many other scenarios.

+On top of that, an effort was made to streamline the process of generating multiple html files, to cater for apps that are segmented in independent modules and/or have specific needs for different environments or platforms.

 ### Templating